790gradml/gradML/index.md

   - Probability (at the level of 6.3700, 6.3800, or [18.600](https://math.mit.edu/~sheffield/spring2022math600.html))
 - Recommended prerequisites: [6.3900](https://introml.mit.edu/spring23/calendar), 6.C01, [6.S898](https://phillipi.github.io/6.s898/), or other previous experience in machine learning.
 - Brief description: Principles, techniques, and algorithms in machine learning from the point of view of statistical inference; representation, generalization, and model selection; and methods such as linear models, Bayesian networks, and deep learning models.
 The focus in fall23 is on generative models and reinforcement learning.
+- Course number change: Since fall22, all MIT EECS subjects have been renumbered (rationale and details can be found [here](https://www.eecs.mit.edu/academics/subject-numbering/)).
+This subject used to be called 6.867; moving forward, it will be 6.790, eventually.
+But for registration purposes, please register for **6.7900** (note the extra trailing zero) during this current transition phase.